 For credit card transactions, a nominal credit card transaction fee and an on-line convenience fee will be charged for each transaction.
 These charges are non-refundable and will be visible prior to transaction completion.
 Credit card transaction services are provided by a third party vendor and the Redmond Police Department only collects fees in accordance with the Washington State statute.
 In accordance with RCW 9.41.070 (5), RCW 9.41.070 (6) and RCW 9.41.070 (7), fees associated with applying for a CPL are non-refundable.
 In the event that you cancel your application, do not pick-up your license, or if you are found to be ineligible to lawfully possess a CPL/firearm, you will not receive a refund.

 If you have questions, please contact the Records Unit by phone at 425-556-2600, Monday to Friday from 8:30 a.m. to 4:30 p.m., excluding holidays.

 Interested in what crime is being reported in your neighborhood?
 Check out our crime map, which can be filtered by types of crimes and dates.

 We are often asked about increases or decreases in crime.
 While no single measure or statistic can capture or define crime trends, we use the National Incident Based Reporting System (NIBRS) as the best place to start when comparing crime across similarly sized cities.
 NIBRS is the law enforcement industry standard and is required by the state of Washington for defining, coding and consolidating crime data.
-Learn more and view our annual NIBRS Report (PDF).
+Learn more at WASPC.org.

 Requests for cases under active prosecution must be made through the appropriate prosecutor’s office.
 If the case is being handled by the City of Redmond Prosecutor, Discovery Request forms can be obtained at the Redmond Police Department.
 By law, the Prosecutor’s Office has 21 days to respond to the request.